How do you apply?

 If you need to complete an Equivalency test, you are strongly advised to contact the Department of Education Admissions team as soon as possible to arrange this.
 The result will inform how you proceed next in terms of whether you should start organising accommodation etc ready to start your PGCE studies in September.

-Admission is dependent upon satisfactory medical examination: relevant forms are issued to trainees accepted for the course.
+Admission is dependent upon satisfactory medical examination and Fitness to Teach Assessment: relevant forms are issued to trainees accepted for the course.